 So Money is created and hosted by Farnoosh Torabi, who explains that at 22 she was in over $30,000 of debt making $18 an hour in New York City – with her master’s degree.
 She found that she lacked access to financial advice that was easy to understand and effective.
 After writing a book, “You’re So Money”, advocating for financial independence for young adults, she began coaching and created this podcast.

-Farnoosh realizes that paying off debt is more than just creating a budget and sticking to it, she understands that there are emotional and physiological barriers that make paying debt off very difficult.
-During her half-hour to forty-five-minute podcast, she interviews people about their own journeys and highlights on not only the good but also the bad allowing her readers to learn from each episode.
+Farnoosh realizes that paying off debt is more than just creating a budget and sticking to it, she understands that there are emotional and psychological barriers that make paying debt off very difficult.
+During her half-hour to forty-five-minute podcasts, she interviews people about their own journeys and highlights not only the good but also the bad experiences.
 On Fridays, she also does a segment called #AskFarnoosh so listeners can write in for her advice.

 From The Website: “So Money brings inspiring money strategies and stories straight from today’s top business minds, authors and influencers.
 What was their financial journey and how do they master their money today?
 Hear from inspiring individuals and learn about their financial philosophies, wins, failures and habits.
 Plus, their secret guilty pleasures.”

-Why We Like It: Farnoosh is an extremely driven individual who has created her personal finance brand from the ground up, which in itself is inspiring.
-What we like the most about her podcast is that she spends an episode each week on Friday answering her listener’s questions.
-These questions are typically very relatable, such as how to negotiate a salary or how to create a budget.
+Why We Like It: Farnoosh is a driven individual who has created her personal finance brand from the ground up.
+(That in itself is inspiring.)
+What we like the most about her podcast is the episode she devotes each week to answering her listeners’ questions.
+The questions are relatable, like how to negotiate a salary and how to create a budget.
 If you have a question, chances are there’s an Ask Farnoosh episode that covers it – or you can write in!

 The Dave Ramsey Show